segmentio/segment-docs/src/legal/website-data-collection-policy.md

 ---
 title: Website Data Collection Policy
 sidebar: Website Data Collection Policy
+feedback: false
 hide-feedback: true
 ---

 Segment uses data collected by cookies and javascript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.

-By using our website, you’re agreeing to our Website Data Collection Policy as described below.
-If you want to update your preferences, you can do so by clicking "Website Data Collection Preferences" in the left-hand corner of the page.
+By using our website, you're agreeing to our Website Data Collection Policy as described below.
+If you want to update your preferences, you can do so by clicking "Website Data Collection Preferences" at the bottom of this page.

 ## How do we collect data on our website?